New to Sly Flourish? Start Here or subscribe to the newsletter.

 D&D 4e's battle system seems to work best when each battle is large and meaningful.
 Side battles don't work as well given the amount of time each battle takes and the number of options available.
 Keep this in mind when planning out games.
 Each battle should be important, challenging, and meaningful to the story.

-Share this article with your friends using this link: https://slyflourish.com/drawing_players_into_the_game.html
+Share this article by copying this link: https://slyflourish.com/drawing_players_into_the_game.html

 Have a question or want to contact me?
 Check out Sly Flourish's Frequently Asked Questions.